Turok: Battle of the Bionosaurs

-Turok: Battle of the Bionosaurs is a 2D platform game developed by Bit Managers for the Game Boy.
-It was originally released in 1997, and is part of the Turok video games franchise.
-It was intended to be a companion to the Nintendo 64 game Turok: Dinosaur Hunter.
+Turok: Battle of the Bionosaurs is a 1997 platform game developed by Bit Managers and published by Acclaim Entertainment for the Game Boy.
+An entry in the Turok series of games, it was intended to be a companion to the Nintendo 64 game Turok: Dinosaur Hunter.
 The game includes eight stages, has a password system, and can be played in four different languages (English, French, Spanish, and German).

 Gameplay

 The gameplay is split into levels, each of which is in a different perspective.
 Level 1 is mostly side-scrolling while level 2 has a half bird's eye and half side-scrolling view.
 The third level is completely side-scrolling while other levels continue using this pattern.
 To combat enemies, players are equipped throughout the game with many types of weapons, including knives, bows, and various guns.
 The game also retains the emphasis of exploration found in Turok: Dinosaur Hunter by giving the player many collectible items hidden throughout each level, as well as encouraging the revisiting of certain levels with new abilities in order to obtain things they couldn't obtain earlier.